DeepChainBio/deepchain-apps/README.md

 ```

 # How it works
-Some command are provided in order to create and deploy an application.
+If you want to create and deploy an app on deepchain hub, you could use the command provided in the [deepchain-apps](https://pypi.org/project/deepchain-apps/) package.
 Below are the main commands that should be used in a terminal:

+## Basic CLI

 ```
 deepchain login